bap-michaud/solution-design-bar-raiser/PROMPT.md

 Use ✅ when expectation are met

 Provide your feedback as a concise, bullet-pointed list of actionable tasks, grouped by section.
-Use the following format:Executive Summary
+Use the following format:

+### Executive Summary

 ❌ Missing estimated operational cost – please provide a rough monthly estimate.